codepath/android_guides/DBFlow-Guide.md

 ### Database Transactions

-See [this guide](https://github.com/Raizlabs/DBFlow/blob/master/usage/Transactions.md) about how to perform transactions.
-You can batch save a list of `User` objects by using the `ProcessModelInfo` class:
+See [this guide](https://github.com/Raizlabs/DBFlow/blob/master/usage/StoringData.md) about how to perform transactions.
+You can batch save a list of `User` objects by using the `ProcessModelTransaction` class:

 ```java